EverAzureRest/container-vpn/README.md

 6. If ShadowSocks is installed, it will connect automatically

-7. Configure your browser to use a ***SOCKS5*** proxy at 127.0.0.1:1080 - [Firefox Instructions](https://www.howtogeek.com/293213/how-to-configure-a-proxy-server-in-firefox/), [Chrome Instructions](https://productforums.google.com/d/msg/chrome/9IDWpZ5-RAM/v68jStH77loJ)

-8. To disconnect the client and delete the server, run
+7. To disconnect the client and delete the server, run
 ```bash
 bash simple_deployment/quickdeploy.sh -stop
 ```

-# ToDos
- - Webhook integration, and keep your password safe in a KeyVault where checked out at runtime!
- - Integrate private container registry and build from dockerfile
+# Connecting to the VPN

+Configure your browser to use a ***SOCKS5*** proxy at 127.0.0.1:1080 - [Firefox Instructions](https://www.howtogeek.com/293213/how-to-configure-a-proxy-server-in-firefox/), [Chrome Instructions](https://productforums.google.com/d/msg/chrome/9IDWpZ5-RAM/v68jStH77loJ)

 # Credits